coderefinery/git-collaborative/_episodes/06-archaeology.md

 ## Finding out when something broke

-- Sometimes you realize that something broke
+- Sometimes you realize that something broke.
-- You know that it used to work
+- You know that it used to work.
-- You do not know when it broke
+- You do not know when it broke.
-- First find out a commit in past when it worked
+- First find out a commit in past when it worked.
-- Then bisect your way until you find the commit that broke it
+- Then bisect your way until you find the commit that broke it.

 ```shell
 $ git bisect start